Italian Rum Cake

 Notes

-1. An 8-inch springform pan is preferable and will make thicker layers as seen in the photos.
-However, a 9-inch pan can also be used.
+- An 8-inch springform pan is preferable and will make thicker layers, as seen in the photos.
+However, a 9-inch pan can also be used if that is all you have.

-3. Cake flour is found in the baking aisle of the grocery store.
+- Cake flour is found in the baking aisle of the grocery store.
 It is a softer flour that will produce light results.
-Plain all-purpose flour can be used though the cake won’t be quite as light.
+All-purpose flour can be used, though the cake won’t be as light.

 Nutritional Estimate Per Serving